Mindfulness at Work: Why Multitasking Is the Opposite of Practice

 The term "multitasking" is borrowed from computing, where processors genuinely handle multiple threads.
 Human brains do not work this way.
 What feels like multitasking is actually rapid switching: attention jumps from one task to another, and each jump carries a cost.

-Sophie Leroy, a researcher at the University of Washington, coined the term attention residue to describe what happens when you switch tasks.
+Sophie Leroy, a researcher at the University of Washington, coined the term attention residue to describe what lingers after a switch.
 Part of your mind stays stuck on the previous task, like a conversation that keeps playing in your head after you have left the room.
 Her research showed that people who moved between tasks without completing them performed significantly worse on the next task, even when they believed they had fully transitioned.
+You are now partially processing the email and partially still thinking about the report.
+Neither task gets your full cognitive resources.

 Buddhism has a different vocabulary for the same phenomenon.
 Uddhacca, usually translated as restlessness or agitation, is one of the Five Hindrances that block concentration.
 It is the mind that cannot settle, that reaches for the next thing before finishing the current one.
 In meditation, uddhacca shows up as the impulse to check the clock, to shift position, to start planning dinner mid-sit.
 In the office, it shows up as the compulsion to check email between every paragraph you write.